 - Burns from fire or chemical exposure

 These are only a few examples of the injuries that you may be experiencing.
-It is critical to see a doctor as soon as possible after the accident to get a detailed workup of what you are experiencing.
-This will not only help you feel better; it will create a record of your injuries for any potential lawsuit that you file against the people who hurt you.
+It is critical to see a doctor as soon as possible after your injury to get a detailed workup of what you are experiencing.
+This will help you feel better and create a record of your injuries for any potential lawsuit you file against the people who hurt you.

 Find Out Who is Responsible for Your Injuries

-After your construction accident, one of the first things you are likely wondering is who is responsible and whether they owe you compensation.
-Your Springfield construction accident lawyer will investigate your case and identify any potential party who might be responsible for your injuries.
+After your construction injury, one of the first things you are likely wondering is who is responsible and whether they owe you compensation.
+Your construction injury lawyer will investigate your case and identify any potential party who might be responsible for your injuries.

 Here are a few examples of entities that could be to blame for your injuries:

 - The company in control of the construction site